Segal Lab Members

 We are a team of expert research faculty, clinical scientists, program managers, staff, and students dedicated to lung microbiome research.

-Dr. Segal is director of the Lung Microbiome Program, and an assistant professor of medicine at NYU Grossman School of Medicine.
+Dr. Segal is director of the Lung Microbiome Program, and an associate professor of medicine at NYU Grossman School of Medicine.
 He received his MD from Universidad Nacional de La Plata, Argentina, and his Master of Science from New York University.
 He is licensed in pulmonary medicine and critical care medicine.
 Dr. Segal is the principal investigator of multiple projects obtaining lower airway samples through research bronchoscopies as well as through clinically-indicated bronchoscopy.
 These projects include subjects with different pulmonary conditions wherein multiple culture-independent assays can be used to uncover bacteria presence in the lower airways and elucidate how they affect the host immune tone.

 Dr. Tsay is the director of the NYU Lung Cancer Biomarker Center and an assistant professor of medicine at NYU Grossmann School of Medicine.
 He received his MD from Temple University and completed his internal medicine residency and pulmonary and critical care fellowship at NYC Health + Hospitals/Bellevue.
 Dr. Tsay completed an MS in clinical investigation at NYU Grossman School of Medicine, and his research interests include lung cancer screening and biomarkers, and the role of lung microbiome in lung cancer.